JuliaComputing/JuliaHub.jl/docs/src/guides/datasets.md

 ```

 The type of the dataset (`Blob` or `BlobTree`) depends on whether the uploaded object is a file or a directory.
-A directory will be store as a `BlobTree`-type dataset on JuliaHub.
+A directory will be stored as a `BlobTree`-type dataset on JuliaHub.

 ```@repl datasets
 JuliaHub.upload_dataset("example-blobtree", "local-directory")